 This is a very useful equation, mostly because you can manipulate it to help you compute the difference values depending on the situation.

 Let's say you are connecting an LED.
 You're using a 5v supply and know you need a currently limiting resistor to keep the LED from frying.
 An LED will have a specific and well known voltage drop across it.
 The manufacture's datasheet will have the specific value, but typically a red LED will have a voltage drop of around 1.8 volts.
 As the frequency of the emitted light increases, so does the voltage drop so a blue LED might have a voltage drop of closer to 3.3 volts.
 So if we have a red LED, it will have a 1.8v drop.
 The other 3.2v has to be across a resistor in series with the LED.
 What size resistor?
-If we make the assumption (that's always worked fine in my experience) that you want 20 milliamps flowing through the LED, then we use
+Starting from the assumption that you want 20 milliamps flowing through the LED (most common varieties are rated for this, but you can check the datasheet for good measure), then we use

 R = V/I